Azure/reliable-web-app-pattern-java/plan.md

 ## Failback
-Using the steps described above Proseware plans to migrate their traffic from *eastus* back to *westus3* when possible as latency in the web app is a primary concern for thier users.
+Using the steps described above Proseware plans to migrate their traffic from *eastus* back to *westus3* when possible as latency in the web app is a primary concern for their users.